Introduction

 void

-Add a new row to the table.
+Add a new row or multiple rows to the table.
 Redraw is not automatic on this function.

 Input parameters: